learn-co-curriculum/dsc-http-request-response-lab/README.md

 ### Check the next pass of International space station for a given location

 Let's repeat the above for the second endpoint `iss_pass.json`.
 This end point is used to query the next pass of the space station on a given location.
-Let's just run as above and record your observations
+Let's just run as above and record your observations.

 ```python